Guanzhou-Ke/ProxyPool/README.md

 ## Introduction

-This is a proxy server which can build quick and easy, it able to continuously obtain the lastest proxies by xici.com, and contining to diagnose existing proxies during runtime.
+This is a proxy server which can build quick and easy, it able to continuously obtain the lastest proxies by xici.com, and continuing to diagnose existing proxies during runtime.

 ## Quick Start